 If you are overweight, lose some weight.

 ‘I used to be 100 pounds when I got married, and after marriage, I had suddenly put on weight and went to 150 pounds, and this messed up my periods badly.
-So, my gynaecologist instructed me to lose weight to regularize my periods,’ shares Julie, an online reviewer who did the review for the best flushing toilets.
+So, my gynecologist instructed me to lose weight to regularize my periods,’ shares Julie, an online reviewer who did the review for the best flushing toilets.

 Well, Julie, that is true; sudden weight gain can make your periods irregular.
 However, the opposite is also true.
 So, women who experience sudden weight loss all of a sudden might also experience irregular periods.
-Thus, if you want to regularize your periods, you must maintain healthy body weight.
+Thus, if you want to regularize your periods, you must maintain a healthy body weight.

 Studies suggest that irregular periods are more prevalent in women who are overweight.
 Moreover, overweight women also experience heavy bleeding and painful periods compared to women with healthy body weight.
 It is because the fat cells have a direct impact on insulin and hormones.